Faculty Start of Term Memo

 - Post syllabi to the “Syllabus” section of the course’s Canvas page

-- Submit a digital copy of each syllabus using the CoPA Syllabus Submission Form by Friday, September 11th, 2020.
+- Submit a digital copy of each syllabus using the CoPA Syllabus Submission Form by the following:

 The university has created a revised syllabus template specifically for the remote learning environment.
 Faculty should use this revised template to ensure they are including all Syllabus Requirements for Online Courses.

-The “Minimum Technology Requirements” section should mirror the program specific information on the Technology page of coparemote.com.
-There are also several courses which have pre-approved advanced technology in addition to this list of resources.
-Unless approved by your dean’s office, faculty cannot require students to have access to technology outside of what has been pre-specified unless approved by your deans office.
+The “Minimum Technology Requirements” of your syllabus section should mirror the program specific information on the Technology page of coparemote.com.
+There are several courses which have pre-approved advanced technology in addition to this list of resources.
+Unless approved by your dean’s office, faculty cannot require students to have access to technology outside of what has been pre-specified.

 Syllabi must include: